groue/GRMustache/Guides/rendering_objects.md

     Citizen Kane by Orson Welles
     Some Like It Hot by Billy Wilder

+**What have we learnt here?**

-We have simply used the fact that arrays render the concatenation of their items.
+A new perspective on the fact that arrays render the concatenation of their items.

 Compatibility with other Mustache implementations